India’s cautious states open up even as virus cases rise

 Businesses and shops reopened in many states and the railways announced 200 more special passenger trains.
 Some states also opened their borders, allowing vehicular traffic.

 The coastal state of Maharashtra, home to the financial hub of Mumbai and Bollywood, allowed the resumption of film production with some restrictions in place.
+In New Delhi, the capital, authorities announced the reopening of all industries and salons, while keeping the borders sealed until June 8 to try to prevent a spike in new cases of the virus.

 But as India eases more restrictions, the country continues to report a rise in infections.